EMERGING MARKETS-Latam stocks rise as investors shrug off U.S. shutdown

-* Brazil Bovespa up 1.61 pct, Mexico IPC gains 2.86 pct SAO PAULO, Oct 1 Latin American bourses posted gains and Brazilian stocks capped a five-day slide on Tuesday as investors bet that a U.S. government shutdown was unlikely to drag on long enough to affect global economic growth.
-Mexico's IPC index rose by its most on Tuesday in nearly two years, while Chile's bourse gained for the first session in six.
+* Brazil Bovespa up 1 pct, Mexico IPC gains 1.78 pct SAO PAULO, Oct 1 Latin American bourses posted gains and Brazilian stocks capped a five-day slide on Tuesday as investors bet that a U.S. government shutdown would be unlikely to drag on long enough to affect global economic growth.
+Mexico's IPC index rose by its most in nearly two weeks, while Chile's bourse gained for the first session in six.
 The U.S. Congress missed a midnight deadline to agree on a spending bill, resulting in up to a million government workers being put on unpaid leave.
 But investors drove global stocks higher on Tuesday amid hopes that the shutdown would be short-lived and would help boost the case for a delay in any tapering of monetary stimulus from the Federal Reserve.
 "The longer they take to agree on a budget or on raising the debt ceiling, the longer the Fed should take before tapering the stimulus," said Alvaro Bandeira, a partner with Orama Investimentos in Rio de Janeiro.
-Brazil's benchmark Bovespa stock index rose by its most in nearly two weeks, adding 1.61 percent to 53,179.46 points.
-The rise was led by a 14.29 percent gain in shares of debt-laden rival OGX Petroleo e Gas Participacoes SA, controlled by Brazilian tycoon Eike Batista, which had swung widely between positive and negative territory.
+Brazil's benchmark Bovespa stock index rose by its most in nearly two weeks, adding 1 percent to 52,863.37 points.
+The rise was led by a 1.6 percent gain in shares of state-run oil company Petroleo Brasileiro SA, known as Petrobras.
+Shares of debt-laden rival OGX Petroleo e Gas Participacoes SA, controlled by Brazilian tycoon Eike Batista, swung widely between positive and negative territory.
 The company missed a $45 million bond interest payment due on Tuesday, moving the firm closer to what could be the largest-ever Latin American corporate debt default.
-Mexico's IPC index shot up 2.86 percent to 41,335.27, capping a three-day decline and notching the biggest one-day gain since November, 2011.
-The bourse's gains strengthened after an announcement that Brazilian conglomerate Odebrecht plans to spend $8.1 billion in Mexico in the next five years.
-Shares of telecommunications firm America Movil climbed 3.31 percent, contributing most to the index's rise, while bottling firm Femsa advanced 3.75 percent.
-Chile's IPSA index rose 0.83 percent as shares of retailer Falabella gained 1.93 percent.
-Latin America's key stock indexes at 2234 GMT: Stock indexes daily % YTD % change change Latest MSCI LatAm 3,372.75 2.11 -11.19 Brazil Bovespa 53,179.4 1.61 -12.75 6 Mexico IPC 41,335.2 2.86 -5.42 7 Chile IPSA 3,855.70 0.83 -10.36 Chile IGPA 18,953.2 0.63 -10.05 0 Argentina MerVal 4,906.52 2.56 71.90 Colombia IGBC 14,114.3 0.38 -4.09 7 Peru IGRA 15,791.0 -0.81 -23.45 0 Venezuela IBC 1,784,58 -0.56 278.54 9.18
+Shares of homebuilders rose after Brazil's top economic policy-making body announced late Monday that Brazilians will be allowed to apply money held in their government-run pension funds towards the purchase of more expensive homes, which could boost demand in the country's recovering housing sector.
+MRV Engenharia SA shares rose 3 percent, while rival builder Cyrela Brazil Realty SA advanced 1.7 percent.
+Mexico's IPC index capped a three-day decline, rising 1.78 percent to 40,901.95.
+Shares of telecommunications firm America Movil climbed 2 percent, contributing most to the index's rise, while bottling firm Femsa advanced 3 percent.
+Chile's IPSA index rose 0.56 percent as shares of retailer Falabella gained 1.4 percent.
+Latin America's key stock indexes at 1508 GMT: Stock indexes Latest Daily YTD pct pct change change MSCI LatAm 3,346.82 1.32 -13.03 Brazil Bovespa 52,863.37 1.0 -13.27 Mexico IPC 40,901.95 1.78 -6.42 Chile IPSA 3,845.29 0.56 -10.60 Chile IGPA 18,895.95 0.33 -10.32 Argentina MerVal 4,860.17 1.59 70.28 Colombia IGBC 14,108.05 0.33 -4.13 Peru IGRA 15,821.77 -0.62 -23.30 Venezuela IBC 1,781,096.0 -0.75 277.80

 我们的标准: 汤森路透“信任原则